 Small to mid-sized physician practices have a tight budget and require a simple, yet comprehensive solution to manage their clinical and administrative operations.
-Their requirements from an Electronic Health Records (EHR) Software platform also depend on their medical specialty and at times even their affiliation with a certain hospital or healthcare organization.
-Many providers simply choose to go with the same EMR software platform that they utilize at the hospital just to avoid the hassle and additional training.
+Their requirements from an Electronic Health Records (EHR) Software platform also depends on their medical specialty and at times even their affiliation with a certain hospital or healthcare organization.
+Many providers simply choose to go with the same EMR software platform that they utilize at the hospital, in their independent practices as well, just to avoid the hassle and additional training.

 However, as more and more independent providers look for a more personalized and “value for money” EMR software vendors, it is easy to pick the market leaders in this segment.
 2018 has seen ambulatory Electronic Medical Records software vendors such as Athenahealth, Nextgen, eClinicalWorks, AdvancedMD, and Allscripts leap forwards with significantly improved ratings and customer feedback when compared with their counterparts in Epic, Cerner, McKesson & GE Centricity Healthcare.

-The integrated EMR and integrated Practice Management software market will continue to see evolution in terms of codependence and value-based pricing, but it is easy to spot the clear winners of this segment in Athenahealth, AdvancedMD, Allscripts, and eClinicalWorks.
-These vendors should be the clear choice when providers look for a new EMR or Practice Management software in 2019.
+The Integrated EMR and Integrated Practice Management (PM) Software market will continue to see evolution in terms of codependence and value-based pricing over the course of time, but it is not difficult to spot the clear winners of this segment in Athenahealth, AdvancedMD, Allscripts, and eClinicalWorks.

 These software vendors have been the market leaders in the EMR Software industry and should be the clear choice when providers look for a new EMR or Practice Management Software for their practices in 2019.